 The programme also supports the key principles of The Concordat to Support the Career Development of Researchers and is aligned with the wider Researcher Development Agenda in the UK.

-New academics programme (NAP)
+New academics and fellows programme (NAP)

 This programme is part of a University wide approach to support new academics and to provide academic staff with the skills they need to carry out their research and teaching and learning duties at the highest level.